 Making Riverford sustainable

 We want to do better than vague claims and greenwash, so we’ve carried out research with the University of Exeter to learn more about Riverford’s sustainability.
-From never using air freight, to making our iconic veg boxes 100% plastic free by the end of 2020, here’s what we’re doing to reduce our environmental impact.
+From never using air freight, to moving all our fruit and veg into 100% home compostable packaging by the end of 2020, here’s what we’re doing to reduce our environmental impact.

 Read our Sustainability Report 2018-19